 Hanan Hibshi (E 2011, CS 2018)

-Hanan Hibshi is a Research and Teaching Scientist at the Information Networking Institute at Carnegie Mellon University.
+Hanan Hibshi is an Assistant Teaching Professor at the Information Networking Institute at Carnegie Mellon University.
 Hanan’s research area includes: usable security, security requirements and expert’s decision-making.
 Her role at the INI includes advising students who are interested in pursuing a thesis or a project as their curriculum option.

 Hanan is interested in studying expert decision-making in the design and post-deployment phases of software development, and in modeling human expertise to create human-centric technical solutions that conform to the real-world reasoning.
 Hanan’s research involves using grounded theory and mixed-methods user experiments to extract rules for use in intelligent systems in security.
 Hanan has studied the intersection between security requirements risk assessment and empirical data-driven intelligent systems using fuzzy logic.
 Her early findings attracted the attention of an international, multi-institution collaboration with the University of Nottingham.